 - Operating system-The source and target servers can be any operating system listed in the Core Double-Take requirements on page 23.
 However, keep in mind that a target server may meet these requirements but may not be suitable to stand-in for a source in the event of a source failure.
-See Target compatibility on page 236 for additional information regarding an appropriate target server for your particular source. - Operating system language-Your servers must be running the same Windows localized version.
+See Target compatibility on page 235 for additional information regarding an appropriate target server for your particular source. - Operating system language-Your servers must be running the same Windows localized version.
 For example, if your source is running an English language version of Windows, your target must also be running an English language version of Windows.
 If your source is running a Japanese language version of Windows, your target must also be running a Japanese language version of Windows.
 This applies to all localized languages. - Source and target preparation-Uninstall any applications or operating system features that are not needed from both your source and target.
 For example, unused language packs will slow down failover since there are thousands of extra files that need to be examined.
 Ideally, your target should be as clean and simple a configuration as possible. - Source storage-If you will be enabling reverse protection, the source must have enough space to store, process, and apply the target's system state date.
-See the disk space requirements in Target compatibility on page 236 for details on the space requirements for various operating systems. - Storage Server Edition-If you are using Windows Storage Server Edition, you will need to check with your NAS vendor to verify if there are technical or license restrictions on failing over an image of a server to different hardware. - Microsoft Server Core 2008 R2, 2012, or 2012 R2-These operating systems are only supported in a Server Core to Server Core configuration.
-Additionally, DNS updates are not supported for Server Core servers. - Hyper-V servers-Full server protection of a Hyper-V server is not supported. - Network adapters-NIC teaming is not supported for full server protection. - NAT support-Full server jobs can support NAT environments only when reverse protection is disabled.
+See the disk space requirements in Target compatibility on page 235 for details on the space requirements for various operating systems. - Storage Server Edition-If you are using Windows Storage Server Edition, you will need to check with your NAS vendor to verify if there are technical or license restrictions on failing over an image of a server to different hardware. - Microsoft Server Core 2008 R2, 2012, or 2012 R2-These operating systems are only supported in a Server Core to Server Core configuration.
+Additionally, DNS updates are not supported for Server Core servers. - Hyper-V servers-Full server protection of a Hyper-V server is not supported. - Network adapters-NIC teaming is not supported for full server protection. - DHCP-If your target server only supports DHCP, for example Windows Azure, you will be unable to reverse.
+Also, a target reboot may or may not cause a job error depending on if a new address is assigned by DHCP. - NAT support-Full server jobs can support NAT environments only when reverse protection is disabled.
 Additionally, your NAT environment must be an IP-forwarding configuration with one to one port mappings.
 Port-forwarding is not supported.
 Also, only IPv4 is supported for NAT environments.
 Make sure you have added your servers to the Double-Take Console using the correct IP address.
-Review the NAT configuration table on page 72 in the Adding servers section before you start the job creation process. - Microsoft .NET Framework -Microsoft .NET Framework version 3.5 Service Pack 1 is required on the source and target.
+Review the NAT configuration table on page 72 in the Adding servers section before you start the job creation process. - Microsoft .NET Framework-Microsoft .NET Framework version 3.5 Service Pack 1 is required on the source and target.
 This version is not included in the .NET version 4.0 release.
 Therefore, even if you have .NET version 4.0 installed, you will also need version 3.5.1.
 If you are using Windows 2008 or earlier, you can install this version from the Double-Take DVD, via a web connection during the Double-Take installation, or from a copy you have obtained manually from the Microsoft web site.
-If you are using Windows 2008 R2 or later, you can enable it through Windows features. - Snapshots-You can take and failover to Double-Take snapshots using a full server job.
-See Core Double-Take requirements on page 23 for the specific snapshot requirements.
+If you are using Windows 2008 R2 or later, you can enable it through